 Insurance companies only make money from people who don't claim.
 Because you’ve been ill, they think you’re more likely to claim.
 For example, you might need to cancel your trip or have medical treatment abroad.
 This makes you a bigger risk to the company, and they can refuse to give you travel insurance.

 But finding travel insurance is getting easier.
-Many insurance companies are now looking at cases individually, rather than refusing everyone who has had cancer.
+Many insurance companies now look at individual cases rather than refusing everyone who has had cancer.

 Travel insurance for people with cancer

-Some high street travel insurance companies will give you medical insurance if you have a doctor’s letter saying you’re fit enough to travel.
-But many others will insure you only for treatment that isn't to do with your cancer.
+Some travel insurance companies will give you medical cover if you have a doctor’s letter saying you’re fit enough to travel.
+But other companies might only insure you for treatment that isn't to do with your cancer.

 So although you'll have travel insurance, it won't cover any treatment you might need because of your cancer.
 You'll have to pay for that yourself.